 Community Drug Strategy for the City of Greater Sudbury

-The Community Drug Strategy envisions a community working together to improve the health, safety, and well-being of all individuals, families, neighbourhoods and communities in Greater Sudbury by reducing the incidence of drug use and creating a society increasingly free of the range of harms associated with substance misuse.
+The Community Drug Strategy (CDS) has a vision of a community working together to improve the health, safety, and well-being of all individuals, families, neighbourhoods, and communities in the city of Greater Sudbury by reducing the incidence of substance use and creating a society increasingly free of the range of harms associated with substance use.

 Supervised consumption services are now available in Greater Sudbury.
 Réseau ACCESS Network operates the site, also known as Minoogawbi, La Place, The Spot, located at 24 Energy Court.
 To find out more about these services, please visit Réseau ACCESS Network ’s website.

 To learn more about supervised consumption services, visit our Harm Reduction page.
 To learn about the study that was conducted to determine the need for and the feasibility of implementing supervised consumption services (SCS) in Greater Sudbury, visit our Research page.

 How can you make a difference in your community?

 Sign up for drug alerts, and browse this site to learn about how and where to get naloxone (Government of Ontario), how and where to safely dispose of discarded needles, how to safely dispose of unused and expired medication (City of Greater Sudbury), and more!

 City of Greater Sudbury’s Opioid Poisonings Response Plan (PDF, 2.01 MB)